-The entry fee for Open Water Swimathon 2018 is non-refundable and non-transferable.
+As stated in our T&Cs, the entry fee for Open Water Swimathon 2019 is non-refundable and non-transferable.

 Can I change from an individual to a team registration and vice versa?

-How can I check if I have set up my Swimathon JustGiving page?
+How can I check if I have set up my Open Water Swimathon JustGiving page?

 You can check if your JustGiving page has been set up through your swimmer profile area.
 Follow the below steps to check yours.